-The scope included investment transactions and investment-related controls for the period July 1 through December 31, 2019.
+The scope included investment transactions and investment-related controls for the period July 1 through December 31, 2020.

-The methodology consisted of obtaining the most current Policy and Debt and Investment Management Manual, reviewing any personnel changes and corresponding updates to bank authorization signature cards, reviewing a judgmental sample of daily cash worksheets prepared by Accounting and Treasury staff, testing a judgmental sample of investments for compliance with the Policy, tracing a haphazard sample of investments from the bank statements to Clearwater, testing a judgmental sample of wire transfers for accuracy and proper authorization, and verifying the accuracy of the quarterly investment and debts reports provided to OCTA's Board.
+The methodology consisted of obtaining the most current Policy and Debt and Investment Management Manual, reviewing any personnel changes and corresponding updates to bank authorization signature cards, reviewing a judgmental sample of daily cash worksheets prepared by Accounting and Treasury staff, testing a judgmental sample of investments for compliance with the Policy, tracing a haphazard sample of investments from the bank statements to Clearwater, testing a judgmental sample of wire transfers for accuracy and proper authorization, and verifying the accuracy of the quarterly investment and debts reports provided to the Board.
 For daily cash report testing, repo-sweep testing, and wire transfer testing, Internal Audit judgmentally selected one transaction per month during the scope period.
-For Treasury software and computer data testing, Internal Audit haphazardly selected five securities per investment manager per quarter, resulting in a sample of 40 securities, and traced the securities from the statements to the Clearwater Daily Holding Reports.
-For guarterly report transaction testing, Internal Audit judgmentally selected 40 investments per guarter for coverage over different types of securities.
+For quarterly report transaction testing, Internal Audit judgmentally selected 40 investments per guarter for coverage over different types of securities.
 Since the samples are non-statistical, any conclusions are limited to the sample items tested.
 The methodology also included Treasury's monitoring of the investment managers' compliance with the Policy, including obtaining acknowledgement of receipt of OCTA's Policy, and obtaining written descriptions of the compliance and control environment of the custodian.